-They both emerge in full, away from the car.
-Collective apologies follow, a wave of fingers to the lady by the red haired boy and they trot away up the road with their fractured kite.
+They both emerge in full, away from the car and collective apologies follow.
+In their retreat the red-haired boy pauses and cocks his neck at Kandy.
+He waves a tentative, 'Oh, hello', before they trot away up the road with their fractured kite.

 At the breakfast table, Kandacy's brow is pinched with concern.
 "What were you going to do with that little boy and his kite, Algie?"

 "Take it from him, I guess."

 "You're a grown man for goodness sakes, and he's a child.
 And why did you stop once you saw the other child?"

 "Well, I didn't know who the kite belonged to then."